4 Reasons Why You (Think You) Don’t Like Kale

 You’re not massaging the kale

 Kale is a tough green and it needs a little massaging to make it tender.
+If you’re wondering “why is kale so hard to chew?” it’s because it’s a very tough green.
+It really needs to be massaged to make it easier to chew.
 After you’ve washed your kale, you want to literally massage it with your hands.
 I typically massage the dressing right in.
 My easiest combination is just lemon juice, olive oil, salt + pepper.
 You can pour the lemon juice and olive oil on top and then work it in with your fingers.
 You want to soften the kale just a bit.
 All you need is a minute or two of working the kale in your hands, then you’re ready to go!

 You’re trying too many unfamiliar things at once